-The aim of this training is to ensure that managers, supervisors and employees have the competence to enable them to meet the obligations defined under the National Model Code of Practice Hazardous Manual Tasks.
+The aim of this training is to ensure that managers, supervisors and employees have the competence to enable them to meet the obligations defined under the various Codes of Practice and Compliance for Hazardous Manual Tasks.

 Who should attend?

 This course is ideal for health and safety representatives, health and safety committee members, line managers, supervisors, operations management and HR practitioners.
 Specifically, managers and supervisors should attend so that at the end of the course they have the same understanding as employees, in addition to knowledge of their specific management duties.

 What will be covered?

 Participants will be given opportunities to learn:

 - about hazardous manual tasks as an important occupational health and safety issue

 - about the risk factors of manual handling operations that can lead to injury